zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 * Understand that modeling is an iterative process
 * Identify target variables and predictor variables

-Before you gather and look at the data...

-Building a Regression Model: An Outline
+Following steps will provide you with outline for building a regression model, iterating through different stages of model development and communicating the outcome of the experiments,

 ### Step1: Identify an analytical/research question of interest which would be the goal of your analysis.